celestiaorg/networks/celestia-light-node.md

 ```

 ### Observe DAS in action
-In (FT) you should see in logs how DAS is working
+In the Light Node logs you should see how data availability sampling works:

 Example:
 ```sh